 some of the advanced features

-calibre can directly connect to all the major (and most of the minor) ebook reading devices, smarthphones, tablets, etc. In addition, using the Connect to folder function you can use it with any ebook reader that exports itself as a USB disk.
-You can even connect to Apple devices (via iTunes), using the Connect to iTunes function.
+calibre can directly connect to all the major (and most of the minor) e-book reading devices, smartphones, tablets, etc. In addition, using the Connect to folder function you can use it with any e-book reader that exports itself as a USB disk.
+Finally, you can connect wirelessly to any device that has a web browser using the calibre Content server.

 If your device appears as a USB disk to the operating system, adding support for it to calibre is very easy.
 We just need some information from you:

-- Is there a special directory on the device in which all ebook files should be placed?
-Also does the device detect files placed in sub-directories?
+Is there a special folder on the device in which all e-book files should be placed?
+Also does the device detect files placed in sub-folders?

 Once you send us the output for a particular operating system, support for the device in that operating system will appear in the next release of calibre.
 To send us the output, open a bug report and attach the output to it.
-See calibre bugs.
+See how to report bugs.

-- Make sure you are running the latest version of calibre.
+Make sure you are running the latest version of calibre (currently 5.32.0).
 The latest version can always be downloaded from the calibre website.
 You can tell what version of calibre you are currently running by looking at the bottom line of the main calibre window.

-- Ensure your operating system is seeing the device.
-That is, the device should show up in Windows Explorer (in Windows) or Finder (in OS X).
+Ensure your operating system is seeing the device.
+That is, the device should show up in Windows Explorer (in Windows) or Finder (in macOS).

 plugin that can be used to connect to any USB device that shows up as a disk